 These winds may play a role in braking the rotation rate of the star over time.
-The sun rotates at only about 2 km/s at its equator but a massive O or B star may rotate at 100 - 200 km/s.
+The sun rotates at only about 2 km/s at its equator but a massive O or B star may rotate at 200 km/s.
+Lighter stars also have longer times to slow down because they live longer.